jaanga/jaanga.github.io/blog/2015-11-01_first-post_jaanga.md

 The Code Edit View Feature was suggested by Paul M.
 It's a great way to show that web pages are code not magic.

+Edits
 There were quite a few edits and additions to the home page read me nd to read me files elsewhere.
+Read Me cheat sheet and read me template files were created.
+Basic-html.html move into its own folder and read me created.

 In the process of moving the web page/source code view buttons to the top of the page.
 Placing them above the breadcrumbs, makes them even more part of the navigation system.